 - 0.9g protein

 Unlike most fruits that are high in natural sugars, avocados stand out for their healthy fats and lower sugar content.
 They also provide more fiber and protein than typical fruits, making them more filling and nutritionally distinct.
+Found this article useful?
+Share it with your friends who need a little avocado goodness in their lives!

 Is it Safe to Eat an Avocado Every Day?